Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process an incremental authorization in Local
+Use the information in this section to process an incremental authorization in Local

 mode.
 This type of request can be made on a pre-authorization transaction to increase